 Though it started 12 years ago as a DIY Southern film festival, Indie Grits has become much more than an annual, celebratory weekend of film, art, music, and creative culture from across the Southeast.
 As a result of over a decade’s worth of explosive growth, Indie Grits Labs was born late 2016 out of the Nickelodeon Theatre to strengthen its support for Southern filmmakers and artists, as well as deepen its investments in the local arts community and media education programming.

 Originally located in a converted bank at 937 Main Street, the Nickelodeon moved to its new home in the former Fox Theatre at 1607 Main Street in August of 2012.
-This coincided with the creation of the Helen Hill Media Education Center to commemorate the life and legacy of animator/activist/filmmaker Helen Hill through media education and social justice activism.
+This coincided with the creation of the Media Education Center focusing on media literacy education and social justice throughout the Midlands of SC.
 In 2015, Indie Grits began building an expanding art program around a central theme, which soon turned into year-round projects, each with a different central fellowship of artists.
 In 2016, Indie Grits Labs was born to consolidate the festival, the creation of new media artwork, and media education.

 The Columbia Film Society (CFS) serves Columbia, SC, as a center for critical dialogue, anchored by the presentation of films that showcase the diversity, challenges, joy, and aspirations of its community.
-A destination for enjoyment, enrichment, and education, CFS provides the tools to make, interpret, appreciate, and teach the moving image in all its variety through its two arms: the Nickelodeon Theatre (“the Nick”) and Indie Grits Labs (“IG Labs”).
+A destination for enjoyment, enrichment, and education, CFS provides the tools to make, interpret, appreciate, and teach the moving image in all its variety through its two arms: the Nickelodeon Theatre (the Nick) and Indie Grits Labs (IGL).